PramitDutta1999/PramitDutta1999/README.md

 - 👋 Hi, I’m @PramitDutta1999
-- 👀 I’m interested in Computer Vision
+- 👀 I’m interested in Multimodal Learning
-- 🌱 I’m currently learning Reinforcement Learning
+- 🌱 I’m currently learning Vision Language Model
-- 💞️ I’m looking to collaborate on any types of machine learning deployment project
+- 💞️ I’m looking to collaborate on any types of Model Driven Approach Research
 - 📫 How to reach me pramitduttaanik@gmail.com

 <!---